crxdelv/crespot/docs/group/album.md

 This is the album type.
 It can be an `single`, `album`, or `compilation`.

 ### `str: external`
-This is the albums's page url of Spotify's website.
+This is the album's page url of Spotify's website.

 ### `int: popularity`
 This is the popularity score of the album.